xot/ssst/README.md

 # SSST

-A simple static site tool to maintain websites based on markdown and pandoc
+A simple static site tool (based on markdown and pandoc) to maintain self-hosted websites, including a self-hosted discussions feature (based on email).

 # Description